Appraisal vs. Inspection: 4 Key Differences

 What if an appraisal is lower than the listed sale price?

-An appraisal gap occurs when the appraised value is below the agreed-on purchase price for a home.
+An appraisal gap occurs when the appraised value is below the agreed-upon purchase price for a home.
 A buyer may dispute the appraisal, negotiate a new purchase price with the seller, pay the difference between the appraisal and the purchase price or decide not to purchase the house if a contingency offer is made.

 Is appraisal value the same as market value?